top of page

 The adjective 'unfavorable' is formed by adding the prefix 'un-' to the word 'favorable.'
 In this term, 'un-' is used to negate or reverse the quality of being 'favorable.'
 'Favorable' has its origins in the Latin word 'favorabilis,' which means 'pleasing,' 'friendly,' or 'supportive.'
 It is derived from 'favor,' meaning 'kindness' or 'approval.'
 Over time, 'favorable' evolved in the English language to describe something that is advantageous, beneficial, or conducive to a positive outcome or opinion.
 Consequently, 'unfavorable' signifies the opposite, denoting something that is disadvantageous, adverse, or not conducive to a positive outcome or opinion.
 Its etymology is deeply rooted in the historical development of 'favorable' and the addition of 'un-' to convey the reversal of positive qualities.

-Quiz: Find the meaning of the adjective unfavorable:
+Find the correct meaning of the adjective unfavorable:

 Try Again!